 And note the wording difference.
 Clinton said each "family policy" had the hidden cost.
 But Boxer said "every American who's insured" is paying it.
 We'll explain the significance of that in a minute.

-Clinton's claim, we relied on a report from consumer health care advocate Families USA that was published in June 2005.
+When we checked Clinton's claim, we relied on a report from consumer health care advocate Families USA that was published in June 2005.
 The group revisited the issue in May 2009 in a report called "Hidden Health Tax: Americans Pay a Premium."

 The group found that about 86.7 million people were uninsured for some period of time between 2007 and 2008, with about a fourth of those people uninsured for the entire year.
 The report notes that these estimates were before the recession caused many people to lose their jobs and their health coverage, so the actual numbers are likely to be higher.